-The strategically important acquisition of Mentor Media
+The strategically important acquisition of Mentor Media in 2014 propelled Elanders into the supply chain market.
+The acquisition broadened the Group's offer and lifted Elanders up a step in the value chain.
+The new offer attracts global customers that are looking for broader supply chain solutions.

-in 2014 propelled Elanders into the supply chain market.
-The acquisition broadened the Group's offer and lifted attracts global customers that are looking for broader about 40 percent of Group sales will, in the future, stem from the growth markets in Asia.
-In addition to supply chain services Mentor Media is expected to bolster Elanders' e-commerce offer to both companies and
+Mentor Media's strong position in Asia means that about 40 percent of Group sales will, in the future, stem from the growth markets in Asia.
+In addition to supply chain services Mentor Media is expected to bolster Elanders' e-commerce offer to both companies and consumers, and vice versa.